UI/UX Design

 At the start of the process, you can expect to work closely with the client and the UX designer.
 After all, UI is all about humans, so you'll need to get to know the brand and its target user.

-User research and personas manage to fall under UX.
-However, the UI designer's responsibility is to take this information and run with it.
-The UX designer will provide you with a wireframe from which to work.
 If you talk about the benefits of good UI design, a great UI is one that approves users to easily and naturally interact with a digital product.
 It lowers the friction and cognitive load, thus making the experience of using the product more pleasant and efficient.

 Finally, you'll need to hand your design over to the developers.
 Building connections across different teams and collaborating is essential to the success of your project.